MTB (TV program): MTB Ang Saya Saya (2004–2005)

 The ABS-CBN management capitalized on Ai-Ai delas Alas' rising popularity following her box-office triumph in Star Cinema's Ang Tanging Ina.
-She was named the main host, together with Edu Manzano and former GMA Network resident game show host Arnell Ignacio in the third incarnation of MTB.
+She was named the main host together with Edu Manzano and former GMA Network resident game show host Arnell Ignacio in the third incarnation of MTB.
 Mickey Ferriols and Tado were also retained from the former show along with the younger favored co-hosts and were joined by the Viva Hot Babes, and newcomers BJ Manalo, Jeni Hernandez, and Empoy.

 MTB Ang Saya Saya premiered on February 21, 2004, with more reality-based talent search segments launched.
-TV Idol (You're the Man!) and "Luv Idol: Ur D Pair" gained popularity among the viewers and gave birth to the showbiz careers of Ahron Villena, AJ Dee, and JE Estrada.
-The show also made household names out of Joross Gamboa, Roxanne Guinoo, and Sandara Park fresh from their winning stints in the reality show Star Circle Quest.
-However, these efforts were overshadowed by rival "Eat Bulaga!" which celebrated its 25th anniversary on television with a Silver Special.
+TV Idol (You're the Man!) and Luv Idol: Ur D Pair gained popularity among the viewers and gave birth to the showbiz careers of Ahron Villena, AJ Dee, and JE Estrada.
+The show also made household names out of Joross Gamboa, Roxanne Guinoo, and Sandara Park who were newcomers from their winning stints in the reality show Star Circle Quest.
+However, these efforts were overshadowed by rival Eat Bulaga! which celebrated its 25th anniversary on television with a Silver Special.

-On November 15, 2004, MTB Ang Saya Saya lost its prime 12:00 pm. slot to Kris Aquino's Pilipinas, Game KNB? and started airing as an afternoon variety show on a 12:45 pm. time slot.
-Soon after, main host Edu Manzano resigned In 2005 to concentrate and decided to focus on his duties as chairman of the Optical Media Board (OMB).
+On November 15, 2004, MTB Ang Saya Saya lost its prime 12:00 timeslot to Kris Aquino's Pilipinas, Game KNB? and started airing as an afternoon variety show on a 12:45. time slot.
+Soon after, main host Edu Manzano resigned in 2005 to concentrate on his duties as chairman of the Optical Media Board (OMB).

 The show ended on February 4, 2005, and was replaced by Wowowee, hosted by Willie Revillame, who made his third comeback on the ABS-CBN noontime slot due to public clamor.

 In January 2011, ABS-CBN announced through its Push.com site that a new noontime show, hosted by ex-MTB hosts Santiago and Estrada as well as Toni Gonzaga and ex-Wowowee host Mariel Rodriguez, was in the works.
-The noontime show was eventually called Happy Yipee Yehey!, would run from February 2011 to February 2012.
+The noontime show was eventually called Happy Yipee Yehey! and would run from February 2011 to February 2012.